 The work with properties in Risk Framework includes the following operations:

 Models ‘Property Data’ and ‘Fund Data’ aim at identifying properties and funds, as well as define common property features, that asses property ratings, perform ratio analysis, list restrictions and register property contracts.
 The financial contracts of a property are represented in Risk Framework as positions.
 A real estate portfolio contains positions (property contracts) of one or several properties.
 Portfolio structuring allows the performing of Portfolio Evaluation, Cash Flow Analysis, and Interest Income Analysis, which represent the essence of real estate investment management.
 The solution for evaluation and management of funds includes both sides: the fund object side and the fund investor side.

 The Time series analysis solution is an universal solution for analyses of historical time series, such as prices, foreign exchange rates, indexes, interest rates, interbanking rates, volatilities, etc. The tool is implemented as Java modules and can be invoked and used in Risk Framework and Risk Engine, as well as other software systems, to perform the following main tasks:

-For more information see this document.
+For more information see Mathematical Modelling Methods For Time Series.